mensonen/diameter/docs/guide/node.md

 FQDN, a connection port and transport protocol.
 Valid URIs are for instance:

  * aaa://node1.gy;3868;transport=tcp
- * aaa://node1.gy;9009;transport=sctp
+ * aaa://node1.gy.realm.net;9009;transport=sctp

 If not specified, a peer defaults `tcp` over  port `3868`.
-The FQDN of the peer should not contain the realm name.
+Whether the realm FQDN should contain also the realm name or not, depends on how the peer on the receiving side of the connection is configured.

-After one or more peers have been configured, it must be started with [`start`][diameter.node.Node.start] and stopped with [`stop`][diameter.node.Node.start].
+After one or more peers have been configured, it must be started with [`start`][diameter.node.Node.start] and stopped with [`stop`][diameter.node.Node.stop].
 When started, the node will establish an outgoing connection with every connected peer and perform a CER/CEA message exchange.
-When stopped, the node sends a DPR towards every connected peer.
+When asked to stop, the node sends a DPR (Disconnect-Peer-Request) towards every connected peer and ends its operations as soon as a DPA (Disconnect-Peer-Answer) has been received from every peer.

 ```python
 from diameter.node import Node